 Adverse events are sorted in alphabetical order by primary SOC and preferred term; N in the header is the number of subjects.
-The total number of events are presented in the body of the table, a subject may have more than one event.
+The total number of events is presented in the body of the table; a subject may have more than one event.
 Rate per 100 subject years is the number of events divided by (total drug exposure in years / 100).
 CI = confidence interval.
-Source: post-text Table 1.16.8